hybridauth/hybridauth/docs/developer-ref-user-contacts.md

 User Contacts
 =============

-**Important :** Currently only <strong>Facebook, Twitter, Identica, LinkedIn, QQ, Sina, Murmur, Pixnet and Plurk</strong> do support this feature.
-Others providers will throw an exception (#8 "Provider does not support this feature"), when <code>getUserContacts()</code> is called.
-Please refer to the user guide to know more about each adapters capabilities.
+**Important** Currently only Facebook, Twitter and LinkedIn do support this feature.
+Others providers will throw an exception (`NotImplementedException`: Provider does not support this feature), when `getUserContacts()` is called.

-Same with the user's profile, after authenfication, HybridAuth can provide the connected user contact list's in a rich, simple and **standardized structur** across all the social APIs.
+Same with the user's profile, after authentication, HybridAuth can provide the connected user contact list's in a rich, simple and **standardized structure** across all the social APIs.

 **Sample :**